burnsco/myBlog/src/posts/cheaper-and-faster-api-gateway-alternative.md

   const reader = request.body.getReader()
   // getPayloadFromReader is a function that we use to get the body of a request const payload = await getPayloadFromReader(reader)
-  // we sign our request using the credentiels we created earlier const req = aws4.sign(
+  // we sign our request using the credentials we created earlier const req = aws4.sign(
     {
       method: 'POST',